Journalists and Bullshit

 “ground Obama down.”
 Actually, polls

-in Pennsylvania and nationally indicate the opposite
+in Pennsylvania and nationally indicate the opposite, once again

 raising the question of the basis of Brooks’ opinion, which, again, he doesn’t